 - Settle upon your company structure

-The force behind this popularity is due to its separate liability among shareholders, meaning your personal assets can be completely secured.
-This is not to mention the low tax rate imposed on and the flexibility of the ownership transfer in a private limited company in Hong Kong.
+The force behind this popularity is due to its separate liability among shareholders, meaning your personal assets are secured; not to mention the low tax rate imposed on and the flexibility of the ownership transfer in a private limited company in Hong Kong.

-2.2.
+3.2.
 Open a ‘bank’ account in Hong Kong